ICR-RSE-Group/configs/docs/icr_alma.md

 > NB: Nextflow will need to submit the jobs via SLURM to the HPC cluster.
 This can be done from an interactive or normal job.
 If in doubt contact Scientific Computing.

-Alma has a master-worker partition for the long running nextflow manager which spwans jobs to the compute node.
+Alma has a master-worker partition for the long running nextflow manager which spawns jobs to the compute node.
 A typical nextflow job will run a batch script thorugh sbatch which will run on the master-worker thread spawning the jobs.

 Command to run the nextflow job:
 ```bash